• Skip to primary navigation

 The fish/seafood

-• Using fresh fish and prawns would be the ideal way of cooking this dish.
-However, if I was only to make this stew when I am able to buy fresh cod and shrimp around here, then I would not be making this very often at all.
+Fresh fish and prawns would be the ideal way to cook this dish.
+However, if I made this stew only when I could buy fresh cod and shrimp around here, I would not make it very often.

-• The liquids I use to make the moqueca are coconut milk and fish stock.
-I always use this recipe to make fish stock.
-If I make a batch of the stock, it is usually enough to cook this dish 2 or 3 times.
+The base of the stew: I make the moqueca using coconut milk and fish stock.
+I always use this recipe for salmon stock.
+If I make a batch of the stock, it is usually enough to cook this dish two or three times.

-• If you don't want to make your own fish stock, buy some good quality fish stock instead or use a light vegetable broth.
-However, I do recommend a fish stock.
+If you don't want to make your own fish stock, buy some good quality fish stock instead or use a light vegetable broth.

 ingredients and frying peppers and fish for moqueca